Compare the latest and biggest bonus points deals.

 - Remember to scan your loyalty card.
 Sounds obvious, but if you don't scan your loyalty card prior to paying, you won't get the bonus points.

 - Your gift card purchases won't earn extra Flybuys or Everyday Rewards points.
 Gift card purchases don't earn supermarket reward points in their own right.
 You'll score the bonus points if there's an active offer, but you won't earn points otherwise.
 That's worth remembering if you've activated a targeted offer that promises bonus points if you spend a certain amount at a supermarket each week.
 Your gift card buy won't count towards that total.

 - Self-serve checkouts may not work.
 In Woolworths, you can't buy gift cards at a self-serve checkout at all.
 You can in Coles, but a staff member still has to authorise your purchase.
 So usually it's faster to go to an express checkout.

 - Your points can take time to appear.
 It usually takes a day or two for bonus points to show up in your card balance.
 After purchasing a card, keep your receipt until you've seen the points show up.

 - Remember to convert your points.
-For Woolworths Rewards, if you opt in to earn Qantas points, all of your points are automatically converted and added to your Qantas account each time you hit 2,000 Woolworths Rewards points.
+For Everyday Rewards, if you opt in to earn Qantas points, all of your points are automatically converted and added to your Qantas account each time you hit 2,000 Everyday Rewards points.
 With Flybuys, you need to log in and manually convert your points to Velocity.

 THE POINTS FINDER TAKEYou won't be able to use this kind of deal for all your spending, but judicious gift card purchases can help juice up your frequent flyer total.